rse/cau/cau.md

 ## HISTORY

-The `cau`(1) utility was developed in January 2020 for being able to easily manage standand and custom Certificate Authority (CA) certificates in various already installed *Docker* containers.
+The `cau`(1) utility was developed in January 2020 for being able to easily manage standard and custom Certificate Authority (CA) certificates in various already installed *Docker* containers.

 ## AUTHOR